FullFact/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: New Feature or Enhancement
-description: Propose a new feature or enhancement
+about: Propose a new feature or enhancement
 labels: enhancement
 ---